tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: review of switch class
 	- TBD: make LeverSwitch a true MixIn

+- TBD: state machines and other general purpose mod-machs
+	- IDEA: Can we create a general purpose Dispenser machine - for use with Crown and Broach?

-- TBD: mod-mach coding clean-up
+- TBD: de-dup warning and timer classes
+	- IDEA: it appears that "selective inheritance" just isn't a thing.
+What now?
+	- IDEA: makes sense... in all other cases I inherit from simple parents to more complex children
+	- IDEA: WarnClass is simpler... so it should be the parent
+	- IDEA: TrigDetectMixIn - inherited by both WarnClass and MachineMixIn w/ only trig_check method?
+	- IDEA: A MixIn of a MixIn seems over-complicated...
+	- IDEA: perhaps right now I'll just make an independent class with duplicate trig_check code base
+	- IDEA: as a future activity, I can look to de-dup in a more elegant fashion

-	- TBD: Machine 2.0 improvement ideas:
+- TBD: mod-mach improvement ideas:
+	- IDEA: general org ideas
-		- BaseCond => always check state
+		- IDEA: BaseCond => always check state
-		- BaseResult => always do a buff_try()
+		- IDEA: BaseResult => always do a buff_try()
-		- Can we create a general purpose Dispenser machine - for use with Crown and Broach?
-		- Do we really need to test for goblin in antechamber??? (will the goblin ever move)
-		- Have simple, single-test / single-action 'Primative' Conditions and Results: prim_cond and prim_result
-		- Composed Conditions & Results: comp_cond / comp_result == AND / OR of multiple primatives
-		- All results capable of Buffering (rename Result classes appropriately)
+		- IDEA: All results capable of Buffering (rename Result classes appropriately)
-		- if no conditions == True then default Result = nothing happens (no need for pass_result)
+		- IDEA: if no conditions == True then default Result = nothing happens (no need for pass_result)
-		- Establish switch triggers such that timer as trigger is more natural
+		- IDEA: Establish switch triggers such that timer as trigger is more natural
+	- IDEA: Composed Conditions & Results: comp_cond / comp_result == AND / OR of multiple primatives
+		- IDEA: like the idea of AND vs. OR option
+		- IDEA: NOT option for each cond module is vital
-		- Generalize in-hand vs. not-in-hand Condition (single primative)
+			- EXMP: Generalize in-hand vs. not-in-hand Condition (single primative)
-		- Generalize creature-has-item vs. creature-does-not-have-item Conditions (single primative)
+			- EXMP: Generalize creature-has-item vs. creature-does-not-have-item Cond (single primative)
-		- Establish clearer nomenclature for temp variables that will be fully assigned at end (e.g. 'royal_hedgehog-*temp*')
-		- each 'primitive' cond only tests for *one* thing (but state of that thing is an attribute to be matched)
+		- IDEA: each 'primitive' cond tests for *one* thing (but state of thing is attrib to be matched)
+	- IDEA: Have simple, 1-test/ 1-action 'Primative' Conditions and Results: prim_cond and prim_result
+		- IDEA: would we really want each primative cond & rslt linked?
+		- IDEA: lean towards composing result_1 from r1_m1, r1_m2, & r1_m3 => linked to comp cond
 	- IDEA: debug_describe and debug_show_mach commands
 		- IDEA: to dep obj names short, just use abreviations <mach_name>_r1_m1
 		- IDEA: to understant what mod-mach does, have attribute that explains each module
 		- IDEA: also explains each result and condition
 		- IDEA: then have debug-only command that describes mod-mach based on that attribute
 		- IDEA: would also presumably need debug_show_mach command

-	- TBD: de-dup warning and timer classes
-		- IDEA: after cleaning up some typos it appears that "selective inheritance" just isn't a thing.
-What now?
-		- IDEA: this makes sense... in all other cases I inherit from simple parents to more complex children
-		- IDEA: WarnClass is simpler... so it should be the parent
-		- IDEA: Actually - how about a TrigDetectMixIn that is inherited by both WarnClass and MachineMixIn and only has trig_check method?
-		- IDEA: A MixIn of a MixIn seems over-complicated...
-		- IDEA: perhaps right now I'll just make an independent class with duplicate trig_check code base
-		- IDEA: as a future activity, I can look to de-dup in a more elegant fashion

 	- more Modular Machine ideas:
 		- Modular Triggers? (named after intent; match cond, result, & mach)